kaleababayneh/Rock-Scissor-Paper-Prove/README.md

-On chain proof generation for the rock scissors paper game
+On chain proof generation for the rock scissors paper game using sp1 zkvm